 Total Return Formula

 Most investors usually have multiple options for investing their money.
 While the investors would like to maximize their investment return, they would also like to ensure that their investment is safe; they can get the principal amount invested back whenever they wish.
-For many investments like stocks or mutual funds, the investment’s return consists of both the dividend, which the company declares and its value increase.
-Hence the Total Stock Return, abbreviated as TSR, is the relevant parameter for evaluating stock market investments.

 Total stock return definition

-The total return on investment formula?
+The total return calculation steps

-The formula for total return ratio is:
+The formula for the total return ratio is:

 The first part is only looking at the increase in the stock price, while the second part is the declared dividend.
 While most investors prefer to calculate the TSR percentages for the various stocks before finalizing their investment, some investors may wish to use the cash TSR, which is defined as cash TSR = (P1-P0)+ D.